Skip to content

 • Pain when touching the TMJ area

-If you experience one or more of these symptoms, we recommend contacting our office for an evaluation to see how we can manage your symptoms and treat the disorder.
+If you experience one or more of these symptoms, we recommend contacting our office for an evaluation to see how we can help manage your symptoms and treat the disorder.

 TMJ Treatment

 To diagnose a TMJ disorder, we will take 3D scans of the face and jaws to examine the joint.
 We will almost always recommend non-surgical treatment methods first, as many TMJ disorders respond well to these conservative techniques.
-These may include wearing a night guard or splint, taking anti-inflammatory drugs or muscle relaxants, or physical therapy and stress management techniques.
+These may include wearing a night guard or splint, taking anti-inflammatory drugs or muscle relaxants, or undergoing physical therapy and stress management techniques.

 • Arthrocentesis to clean the joint and reduce inflammation